dgpv/bsst/README.md

   --do-progressive-z3-checks=true

         Perform Z3 check after each opcode is symbolically executed.
-        Will likely make analysis time for the whole script longer, but might detect some failures faster.
+        When true, analysis time for the whole script will likely be longer, but might some failures might be detected faster.
 Also might give clearer reasons for paricular failure when the failure is detected right after the opcode rather than at the end of execution path

   --tag-data-with-position=false